ms2data/ms2-quick-start/README.md

 ### MS2 Login

 Open the MS2 panel in the primary sidebar and click "Sign In".
-You will have to click "Allow" and then "Open" to get redirected to a web page where you can log in with your username and password or a Google account.
+If you are prompted for the "organization", write in the name of the organization that was set up for you.
+Then you will have to click "Allow" and then "Open" to get redirected to a web page where you can log in with your username and password or a Google account.

 *NOTE: be sure to log in with the email address that you provided the MS2 admin when they set up your organization.*